okta/okta-oidc-xamarin/README.md

 ### Okta.json

+***TODO: determine is json is the best option, or if also providing plist (for iOS) and xml (for Android) config files would be more natural***

 The easiest way is to create a config file in your solution.
 By default, this library checks for the existence of the file `Okta.json`.
 However any json file can be used to create configuration object.
 Ensure one is created with the following fields:

 ```json
 {